jamesarnall/lucyparsonslabs.com/_posts/2019-02-02-BIPA-Victory.md

 BIPA protects biometric data and is one of the most robust privacy laws in the country–which is why companies like Facebook and Google have been aggressively [lobbying](https://www.theverge.com/2018/4/10/17218756/facebook-biometric-privacy-lobbying-bipa-illinois) against it.
-In spite of that pressure, on January 25th the State Supreme Court held that an individual can sue a private business for collecting their biometric data without their informed consent.
+In spite of that pressure, on January 25 of this year the State Supreme Court held that an individual can sue a private business for collecting their biometric data without their informed consent.

 BIPA was enacted over a decade ago, as a reaction to the increasing collection and use of biometric information.
 Under BIPA, if a business wants to collect someone’s biometrics, the business must obtain written consent beforehand.
 BIPA also allows individuals to sue businesses that violate the law.
 However, until last week, it was unclear whether a technical violation of the statute could